o2r-project/erc-spec/docs/spec/index.md

 <!--The comparison step (`3.`) SHOULD be based on `md5` checksums and compare recursively all files that are _reasonable to compare with hashes_, for example text-based documents but not compressed pictures.-->

-The validation MUST NOT fail when files listed in `.ercignore` are failing comparison.

-The validation SHOULD communicate all files and directories actually used for validation to the user to avoid malicious usage of an `.ercignore` file.
+The validation SHOULD communicate all files and directories actually used for validation, the comparison set, to the user.

+### Comparison set

 The contents of the reproduced research included in the image tarball are to be valitated against the orginial files.
+The comparison set SHOULD comprise comparable files which contain the results of the research.

 The following [media types](https://en.wikipedia.org/wiki/Media_type) (see [IANA's full list of media types](https://www.iana.org/assignments/media-types/media-types.xhtml)) are regular expressions of file formats that SHOULD be included in a comparison: